hseeberger/constructr/README.md

 [![Join the chat at https://gitter.im/hseeberger/constructr](https://badges.gitter.im/Join%20Chat.svg)](https://gitter.im/hseeberger/constructr?utm_source=badge&utm_medium=badge&utm_campaign=pr-badge&utm_content=badge)

 ConstructR aims at cluster bootstrapping (construction) by using a coordination service.
-Currently it provides libraries for bootstrapping [Akka](http://akka.io) and [Cassandra](https://cassandra.apache.org) clusters via [etcd](https://github.com/coreos/etcd) and [Consul](https://www.consul.io).
+Currently it provides libraries for bootstrapping [Akka](http://akka.io) and [Cassandra](https://cassandra.apache.org) clusters via [etcd](https://github.com/coreos/etcd) or [Consul](https://www.consul.io).

-Disambiguation: ConstructR is not related to [Typesafe ConductR](http://www.typesafe.com/products/conductr), which is a feature-rich and reactive application manager providing deployments, service lookups, health checks and much more.
+Disambiguation: Despite the similar name, ConstructR is not related to [Lightbend ConductR](http://www.lightbend.com/products/conductr).

 ConstructR utilizes a key-value coordination service like etcd to automate bootstrapping or joining a cluster.
 It stores each member node under the key `/constructr/$prefix/$clusterName/nodes/$address` where `$prefix` represents the system to be clustered, e.g. "akka", `$clusterName` is for disambiguating multiple clusters and `$address` is a Base64 encoded address, e.g. `Address` for Akka.
 These keys expire after a configurable time in order to avoid stale information.
 Therefore ConstructR refreshes each key periodically.